Dr Scott J Turner | Specialist Plastic Surgeon (FRACS) | Sydney

 Alcohol affects clotting, interacts with anaesthesia and pain medication, and impairs immune function during the healing period.

-Fasting Instructions
+Fasting instructions

 As a general guide, rhinoplasty requires:

-- No food from midnight the night before surgery (or for at least six to eight hours)
+- No food from midnight the night before surgery, or for at least six to eight hours

 - No water or clear fluids from two hours before surgery

-In addition to the medication and supplement restrictions above, the week before surgery is a good time to:
+Alongside the medication and supplement restrictions above, the week before surgery is a good time to:

 - Avoid significant sun exposure to the face

-- Avoid any facial treatments, injectables, or cosmetic procedures
+- Avoid any facial treatments, injectables or cosmetic procedures

 - Confirm your transport and care arrangements for surgery day and the first week of recovery

-On the Day of Surgery
+On the day of surgery

-- Arrive with a clean face, no makeup, moisturisers, or skincare products
+- Arrive with a clean face, no makeup, moisturisers or skincare products

 - Remove all jewellery and nail polish

-- Wear loose, comfortable clothing that does not need to go over your head — a zip-up or button-front top is ideal
+- Wear loose, comfortable clothing that does not need to go over your head; a zip-up or button-front top is ideal

 - Do not drive yourself to or from the hospital